rcorre/jsonizer/README.md

 }
 ```

-In the above example `json.extract!MyClass` will fail if it does not find a key named "i" in the
+In the above example `json.fromJSON!MyClass` will fail if it does not find a key named "i" in the
 json object, but will silently ignore the abscence of a key "f".

 The way @jsonize takes parameters is rather flexible.
 While I can't condone making your class look